 Your app flags the review

 Sometimes the best way to spot a computer-generated review is with another computer—and thankfully tech is on the good guys’ side as well as the bad guys.’
 Fakespot, both a site and an in-browser app, allows you to copy and paste the URL of a review you’re concerned about into a box and then analyzes it with a computer algorithm for telltale signs of fakery.
 It will tell you what percent of the reviews for a product are considered “low quality,” meaning how many it thinks are likely to be phonies.
 It works best for Amazon reviews and it’s not perfect—it flagged one review I posted that was totally legit (I promise!)—but in this case it might be better to err on the side of too safe.
 Review Skeptic is another site aimed at sniffing out phony hotel and travel reviews.
-Here are the signs a shopping site is fake.
+It’s not helpful if the reviews are also for a fake site!
+Watch out for the signs a shopping site is fake.

 The profile is peculiar